 According to a report, 73% of shoppers use more than one channel in their purchase journey.
 As people discover new channels and rely on them for seamless shopping, eCommerce marketers realize that they need an omnichannel retail strategy to make a better impact on the customer journey.
 As a result, forecasters have also predicted that omnichannel retail sales will shoot up to 46% by 2023, a significant rise from 40.4% in 2019 thereby emphasising on a the need of a successful omnichannel retail strategy.

 Growth of multichannel (also known as omnichannel) retail sales over the years.

 What Are Omnichannel Retail Experiences?

 Have you seen instances where a customer discovered a product on their social media and visited the eCommerce store for shopping online or to just learn more about it?
-That’s the impact of omnichannel marketing.
+That’s the impact of omnichannel marketing or multiple channels marketing.

 The omnichannel retail experience takes an integrated retail approach to reach your target market on the channels they spend their time on.
-The hallmark of this approach is that it goes beyond one single channel and ensures that your product is visible and available to the customers from every direction they look.
+The hallmark of this approach is that it goes beyond one single channel and ensures that your product is visible and available to the customers across multiple channels throughout their customer journey.

 How Do Omnichannel Retail Experiences Help Retail Brands?

-Brands that invest in omnichannel retail strategies stand to win in a world where consumer engagement is a crucial commodity.
+Brands that invest in omnichannel retail strategy stand to win in a world where consumer experience and engagement is a crucial commodity.
 Although developing an omnichannel strategy can take some time, brands who invest can see tangible results.

 1. Improved customer satisfaction

-Omnichannel approach breaks away from mass communication and delivers more personalized messages across all channels for the target audience.
+Omnichannel retail strategy approach breaks away from mass communication and delivers more personalized messages across all channels for the target audience.

 2. Higher engagement